MoneyXprt/MoneyXprtWaitlist/replit.md

 ## Overview

-This is a full-stack web application built with a React frontend and Express.js backend, featuring a waitlist registration system.
-The application appears to be designed for a financial services or wealth management platform, allowing users to sign up for early access with optional demographic and goal information.
-The stack includes TypeScript throughout, Drizzle ORM for database management, shadcn/ui for the component library, and TanStack Query for state management.
+MoneyXprt is a modern, production-ready Next.js web application serving as an AI-powered financial co-pilot for high-income earners.
+The application features a complete waitlist system, user authentication, an AI chat interface powered by OpenAI GPT-4, and a secure dashboard for personalized financial advice.
+Built with Next.js 14 App Router, Supabase for authentication and database, and styled with Tailwind CSS and shadcn/ui components.

 ## User Preferences